 3. When putting your kids in ski school, communicate with the instructor and then let them do their job.

-…and then let them do their thing.
-I signed Zack up for ski school in advance of our visit and our check in process at ski school was really seamless.
+I signed Zack up for ski school in advance of our visit and our check-in process at ski school was seamless.
 I made sure I told the instructor Zack had never been on skis before and then left to watch from a distance.

 Your kids will probably be in ski school the entire day – most ski schools include lunch as the one in Keystone did.
 Make sure you're on time to pick up your kids and take a little time to get the instructor's take on how your child did and what they recommend for the next step, especially if you only have your child in ski school that one day.
 If they're going to ski with your family or on their own the next day, get the instructor's honest assessment on what they're ready or not ready for.

 My son was convinced he knew how to ski because he'd seen skiing on YouTube so make sure you're getting a realistic idea of where your child is at.

-And, don’t hover or coach from the sidelines, even if you think you know more than the instructor.
-Your child is in good hands with people who know what they’re doing at any reputable ski school for kids.
-I know this might be hard if you’re even a little bit helicopter-y but trust me – your child will get more out of the experience if you let the coach do what you’re paying them to do.
+And, don't hover or coach from the sidelines, even if you think you know more than the instructor.
+Your child is in good hands with people who know what they're doing at any reputable ski school for kids.
+I know this might be hard if you're even a little bit helicopter-y but trust me – your child will get more out of the experience if you let the coach do what you're paying them to do.

-Most places that have ski school for kids will have a place to watch near the instruction area/bunny slopes.
-Don’t get me wrong – I loved watching my child tackle something new and so will you.
-Just keep your distance, take pictures, and don’t try to be the teacher, even if you’re a great skier yourself.
+Most places that have ski schools for kids will have a place to watch near the instruction area/bunny slopes.
+Don't get me wrong – I loved watching my child tackle something new and so will you.
+Just keep your distance, take pictures, and don't try to be the teacher, even if you're a great skier yourself.